repub/DLC_statistical_guides/docs/Info/Fisher-exact-test.md

  With the Fisher’s exact test we can statistically determine whether there are nonrandom associations between two categorical variables, typically when we have a small sample size.
-The test is commonly applied to 2x2 matrices (known as contengency tables), where it is assumed that the counts in each row are dependent on which column they belong (or that the rows and columns are independent from one another).
+The test is commonly applied to 2x2 matrices (known as contingency tables), where it is assumed that the counts in each row are dependent on which column they belong (or that the rows and columns are independent from one another).
 For example, we may be interested in whether there are differences in the